 The company started with a four-layer design that passed EMC testing.
 It later reduced the board to a two-layer design, which failed compliance.
 The goal was to reduce the cost of circuit boards by cutting down on the size of the bare board.

 The result was a serious reduction in costs, especially for large orders of the product.
 The resulting circuit board was smaller and took less to produce.
-Unfortunately, the reduction in size — which parsed down the previous design — resulted in higher noise ratings.
+Unfortunately, the reduction in size—which pared down the previous design—resulted in higher noise ratings.

 The cost of reducing a PCB can lead to some significant EMC challenges affecting the product’s bottom line.
 Always assess the risk factor before making changes to a product and its internals, especially when you’ve already passed EMC testing.
 Flame Boss would have been better off addressing this issue before launching the four-layer PCB design.
 Additional problems could have been remedied by following pre-compliance procedures.

-Pre-compliance testing can help ensure your product and equipment meets legal and customer demands.
-You can reduce the associated design, development and testing costs by planning ahead.
-You remain ahead of the curve, so to speak.
+Pre-compliance testing can help ensure your product and equipment meet legal and customer demands.
+You can reduce the associated design, development, and testing costs by planning ahead.
+You stay at the forefront of innovation.

 Com-Power offers high-quality, reliable EMC pre-compliance testing equipment to help you overcome common obstacles or failures that occur during testing.
 This includes: